KoroshRH/koroshrh.github.io/_pages/about.md

   - /about.html
 ---

-I'm a B.Sc student of Amirkabir University of Technology in the Computer Engineering department, interested in Computer Vision, Object Detection, Generative Models, and Gait Analysis.
+I'm a B.Sc. student of Amirkabir University of Technology in the Computer Engineering department, interested in Computer Vision, Object Detection, Generative Models, and Gait Analysis.

 # Researches & Projects